Computer Nerd Kev

 The order of the pages in the PDF is: Front Silkscreen, Front Copper Layer, Back Copper Layer.

-Note: Some parallel ports with pull-ups on their data inputs have been found to be incompatible with the Logic Visualiser data outputs, a TTL buffer IC such as a 74LS245 must be used to buffer the outputs.
+Note: Some parallel ports with strong pull-ups on their data inputs have been found to be incompatible with the Logic Visualiser's data outputs.
+A buffer circuit, which can be built into the plastic shell of a DB25 parallel port connector, is described on the TFLA-16 webpage.